Rosscarbery: Beaches

 Rosscarbery is a tourist destination in the summertime, being in proximity to at least three beaches.
 The nearest of these, the "Warren Beach", is about a mile from the village, and is designated a blue flag beach, along with the nearby Owenahincha beach.
 Extensive coastal erosion at Warren Beach resulted in remedial works being undertaken throughout 2004 and 2005.
 Rosscarbery Pitch & Putt Club is located at the beach.

+Estuary

+Rosscarbery has a tidal estuary and mudflat on the south side of the main road and causeway (N71) and a large brackish lagoon on the north side.
+At the west end of the causeway, south of the main road is a small lagoon with reed beds.

 Antiquities

 Bohonagh is a recumbent stone circle located 2.4 km east of Rosscarbery.
-It dates to the bronze age and a boulder-burial is located nearby.
+It dates to the Bronze Age and a boulder-burial is located nearby.

 Castle Salem is also near the village, and was the home to the Morris family from around 1660 until the early 1800s.
 The castle is now a guest house and run by the family who bought the castle in 1895.

 Transport

-Rosscarbery is located along the N71 national secondary road through West Cork.
-Clonakilty is nearby, further along the road to Cork city, a distance of forty miles.
+Rosscarbery is on the N71 road that runs through counties Cork and Kerry.
+The nearest town is Clonakilty (10 km to the north-east).Cork city is 53 km to the north-east.

+There are bus routes serving Rosscarbery that operate along the N71.

 The nearest airport is Cork Airport.